gatsbyjs/gatsby/docs/docs/schema-input-gql.md

 ## Input Filters vs gqlType

-Up until now, we've inferred a Gatsby Node's main fields ([gqlType](TODO)).
-These allow us to query a node's children, parent, object fields.
-But these are only useful inside a GraphQL Query.
-Before we get there, we have to be able to query the types we have already created by their fields.
+In [gqlTypes](/docs/schema-gql-type), we inferred a Gatsby Node's main fields.
+These allow us to query a node's children, parent and object fields.
+But these are only useful once a top level GraphQL Query has returned results.
+In order to query by those fields, we must create GraphQL objects for input filters.
 E.g, querying for all markdownRemark nodes that have 4 paragraphs.

 ```graphql
 {